muratk3n/thirdwave/en/2018/12/qa-1.md

 similarities working against Dems, all there.

 Then after it was all over, Gore grows the beard and goes off to be the "environment savior".
-The stupid issue that should not even be an issue but with Rep-Dem similarities pushing both sides to seek contrasts elsewhere, on moronic places, environment (and blowjobs) being one of them.
+Yes the environment, that stupid issue that should not even be an issue but with Rep-Dem similarities both sides seeking contrasts elsewhere, on moronic places, it (and blowjobs) becomes an issue which people "attack" or "defend".

 2000 had it all.